Have you been a victim of Dental Negligence and feel you have a compensation claim?

 Complications following routine dental procedures

-- Common cases include damage caused during routine procedures such as root canal therapy or wisdom tooth extraction.
+- Common cases include damage caused during routine dental procedures such as root canal therapy or wisdom tooth extraction.

 - Common cases include badly positioned or fitting veneers, crowns, implants, bridges or braces.